open-iscsi/targetd/API.md

 `export`.
 Finally, long-running API calls may return before processing is complete, and if so will supply an `async` id, which the caller may use to check the status of the operation.

+For file system related operations, the pool refers to a btrfs mount point.
+Each newly created file system is a subvolume on that mount point.

 Conventions
 -----------